martin-wey/martin-wey.github.io/_pages/music.md

 ---

-Here is my beautiful and dream drumkit.
+Here is my beautiful dream drumkit.
 For the curious, it is a Pearl Masterworks Carbon kit.
 The sound is absolutely stunning both in the studio and for lives!

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">